Michael-Sebero/PrivateGPT4Linux/README.md

 ## How to Change the Model

 .
-Reinstall PrivateGPT but replace `ollama pull llama3.1` and `ollama pull nomic-embed-text` in the installer.
+Change `ollama pull` in `settings-ollama.yaml` to whatever you want.

 ## Documentation